 Skip to Main Content

-JazzHR
+Team JazzHR

-Revamping EVP and utilizing chatbots
+1) Revamping your EVP and using chatbots

-Robin Schooling When working on high-volume recruiting in an org with a relatively lean recruiting team, we successfully launched a revamped employer value proposition (EVP), effectively told our culture story, and created new messaging and recruitment marketing materials.
+When working on high-volume recruiting in an org with a relatively lean recruiting team, we successfully launched a revamped employer value proposition (EVP), effectively told our culture story, and created new messaging and recruitment marketing materials.

 As we simultaneously increased our reach on different job boards and platforms, we tripled the applicant flow for our hardest-to-fill position.

-So, we added text apply, which brought candidates into an interaction with a chatbot for the initial screen while also providing them with info to allow them to self-select out based on schedule, hours, pay, and other working conditions.
+We then needed to successfully manage the top of the funnel.
+So, we added text apply.
+This brought candidates into an interaction with a chatbot for the initial screen while also providing them with info to allow them to self-select out based on schedule, hours, pay, and other working conditions.

 Candidates enjoyed the immediate responsiveness (24/7/365), we were able to schedule and interview within hours (rather than days), and our quality of hires increased dramatically.

-Defining the ideal candidate persona
+2) Defining the ideal candidate persona

-We set up the right persona for the candidate so we can better target them on career sites, job ad portals, and especially when actively hiring on LinkedIn.
+The most important thing is to set the key points of what we want from a future colleague.
+We set up the right persona for the candidate so we can better target them on career sites, job ad portals, and when actively hiring on LinkedIn.

-We can better track and incorporate where we find the candidate and how we reach them.
+We can better track where we find the candidate and how we reach them.
 It’s essential to set up the seniority, tenure, location, growth in the position, salary, and communication style of how we will lead.

 It’s also important to set how the interview rounds will be conducted.
 When online, when on-site at the company, and who will be there.
 You want to impress the candidate and be as professional as possible, but, of course, also be very friendly and human.

-Conducting workshops and training
+3) Conducting workshops and training

-Normand Chevrette We conduct workshops on advanced sourcing techniques as part of our refresher training to fill challenging roles.
+We conduct workshops on advanced sourcing techniques as part of our refresher training to fill challenging roles.
 This focuses on equipping our internal recruiters with cutting-edge sourcing methods, like Boolean searches, social media sourcing, and passive candidate engagement.

 We also provide them with hands-on exercises and case studies to sharpen their skills in targeting niche talent pools and leveraging candidate databases effectively.

-Highlighting internal mobility
+4) Highlighting internal mobility

-Haya Subhan Drawing from my own experiences as an HR specialist, one recruitment strategy that has proven invaluable is leveraging internal mobility.
+Drawing from my own experiences as an HR specialist, one recruitment strategy that has proven invaluable is leveraging internal mobility.
 We once had a challenging role to fill that required both intricate knowledge of our processes and a specific skill set.

 We decided to focus on our existing employees, considering that they already understood the company’s culture and workings.